 Are you seeing all these flying insects around or in your home?
 Wings everywhere in your pool, on your window sills?
 They are Termite swarmer's, (Or Termite Alates) They are the reproductive caste of the termite colony.
 During spring and summer when it is nice and humid and before it rains they will fly out of their nests looking for ideal conditions to start a new colony.
-It is a numbers game for these termites as most of them will die from predators, landing in swimming pools and just not finding the right spot to start a new colony.
+It is a numbers game for these termites.
+Most of them will die from predators, landing in swimming pools and just not finding the right spot to start a new colony.

-pest control industry it is the start of termite season.
+The spring and summer humidity and rain means back to mowing the lawns and rapidly growing gardens, but for the pest control industry it is the start of termite season.
 Even though termites are active all year round in South East Queensland the spring and summer makes termites more active.
 Our phones start ringing and people are asking us, what are these flying insects around or in our homes? and wings are everywhere.
 All the community Facebook groups are full of “what are these flying insects? are they Flying Termites?” posts, and urgent emails from people who have found their home full of wings!
 Most of the time it is nothing to be concerned about, it only means there is a colony nearby.

-Flying Termite alates are not very good flyers. in fact they are very poor flyers so they soon hit the ground, drop their wings and go in search of a suitable site in the hope of starting a new nest.
+Flying Termite alates are not very good flyers.
+In fact Alates are very poor flyers so they soon hit the ground, drop their wings and go in search of a suitable site in the hope of starting a new nest.
 To most people this is an extremely scary thought and are wondering if they have termites in their home.
 However the reality is only a very very small percentage of people who find these flying termites actually have termites in their home.